 Food and Nutrition Services (FNS) – FNS continues services in a limited capacity to ensure coverage of meal distribution.
 FNS provides pantry bags on Thursdays at Willis Green from 11:30 am – 2:30 pm and at Foundation House East from 10:00 am – 2:00 pm.
 Pantry bags include nonperishable food to cover 5 meals.
 Assessments, reassessments and individual counseling take place by telephone.

-Though face-to-face meetings have been suspended, we are still working with our clients to make sure they get what they need.
-From Housing to Health Home, our programs are continuing to operate remotely, connecting clients to care, stability and health.
+We are still working with our clients to make sure they get what they need.
+From Housing to Health Home, our programs are continuing to operate remotely and on-site, connecting clients to care, stability and health.

 Also, we are stepping up on all facility cleaning efforts, working to ensure that our essential services can go on without interruption, while additionally considering the safety and security of our staff, clients, and other community members.
-Though Harlem United services may need to be temporarily altered considering the City’s (and nation’s) recent declarations of a State of Emergency, we pledge to take care of our clients in the best way possible, with compassion.
+Though Harlem United services may need to be temporarily altered, we pledge to take care of our clients in the best way possible, with compassion.

 Stay home if you are sick or if you have been around those who are sick.
 Consider working remotely, if possible.